 The site is frequently updated with new content.
 The problems are carefully chosen and prepared by the editorial team and supporting articles, games and other resources are produced to support and complement each other.
 All the material published in the past is archived and accessible using the search facilities on the site.

-The community section of the site (AskNRICH) contains discussion boards where pupils, teachers and interested adults can ask mathematical questions and discuss mathematical issues that are of interest to them.
+The AskNRICH discussion boards contain an archive of the discussions in which pupils, teachers and interested adults asked mathematical questions and discussed mathematical issues that were of interest to them.

 The STIMULUS project places undergraduate and graduate University of Cambridge students into local schools to support the teaching of maths and maths related subjects, and also coordinates the Mathematicians in Residence project.

 Further information can be obtained from:email@example.com

 - To pave the way for the establishment of a permanent national UK Mathematics Enrichment Centre.